Links for information about extinctions

 Climate Change, Not Humans, Killed Large Beasts

-Australian extinctions after invasion by Homo sapiens:
+Australian extinctions after arrival of Homo sapiens:

-Half-million year fossil record exonerates climate change as cause of megafauna extinction December 22, 2006
+Half-million year fossil record exonerates climate change as cause of megafauna extinction.
+December 22, 2006

 Ancient people sparked die-offs down under.
 January 9, 1999